 (7) the president, the secretary, or another member of the governing body of a corporate body or an unincorporated board having control of a state institution;

-(8) the president, the chairperson, the secretary, the manager, or the clerk of any other public body organized or existing under the constitution or laws of Michigan when no other service method is especially by statute.
+(8) the president, the chairperson, the secretary, the manager, or the clerk of any other public body organized or existing under the constitution or laws of Michigan when no other service method is, especially by statute.
 The service of process may be made on an officer having substantially the same duties as those named or described above, irrespective of title.
-In any case, service may be made by serving a summons, and a copy of the complaint on a person in charge of the office of an officer on whom service may be made and sending a summons and a copy of the complaint by registered mail addressed to the officer at his or her office.
+In any case, service may be made by serving a summons, and a copy of the complaint on a person in charge of the office of an officer on whom service may be made and by sending a summons and a copy of the complaint by registered mail addressed to the officer at his or her office.

 (H) Agent Authorized by Appointment or by Law.

-(1) Service of process on a defendant may be made by serving a summons and a copy of the complaint on an agent authorized by written appointment or by law to receive service of process.
+(1) Service of process on a defendant may be made by serving a summons and a copy of the complaint on an agent authorized by written appointment or law to receive service of process.

 (I) Discretion of the Court.